andreifoldes/o-timeusediary/docs/translation-guide.md

 # Translation Guide

-Step-by-step instructions for adding new language translations to O-ELIDDI
+Step-by-step instructions for adding new language translations to O-TUD

 [← Back to Documentation Index](index.md)